-Businesses should review and or update their covid management plans prior to 15 December and remind staff of their obligation under the plan.
-Below you can find the latest Covid Safety Plan templates and guidelines for small and medium sized businesses:
+Businesses should review and or update their Covid management plans prior to 15 December and remind staff of their obligation under the plan.
+Below you can find the latest Covid Safety Plan templates, guidelines and advice:

 Public Health officials also made clear that vaccination rates will determine whether businesses are able to continue to operate.
 Getting your workforces vaccinated is our best defence against prolonged disruptions to businesses.

 Contact tracing will remain in place and PRC testing may be accompanied by rapid antigen testing (RAT) if we see cases rise and are required to test large parts of the community.

 In the event that there is a case of Covid on a worksite or in a workplace, contact tracing, a risk assessment and testing will be required.
 Close contacts who are vaccinated will be required to isolate for 7 days, while unvaccinated people will be required to isolate for 14 days.

 Cleaning post a positive case will be consistent with the cleaning requirements specified in existing Covid safety plans, meaning no need for deep cleaning or external cleaning services to be employed.
 Workplaces can continue to operate while cleaning is undertaken.